Ashutosh777777/Stamper/README.md

 ## 📄 License

-This project is licensed under the terms of the (LICENSE) file.
+This project is licensed under the terms of the MIT file.

 ---